rajeshwarid29/EDA-Preprocessing-on-Netflix-Data/README.md

 **Title: Netflix Content Analytics**

 **Objective:**
-The "Netflix Content Analytics" project aims to analyze and derive actionable insights from Netflix's content library, focusing on:
+The "Netflix Content Analytics" project aims to analyze and derive actionable insights from Netflix's content library using Python - Pandas Library, focusing on:

 Counting movies and TV shows by type.
 Understanding content distribution across countries.